Ramona23serban/IntroductionToRobotics/README.md

 # IntroductionToRobotics
-Introduction to Robotics laboratory homeworks, taken in the 3rd year at the Faculty of Mathematics and Computer Science, University of Bucharest.
+Laboratory assignments in the "Introduction to Robotics" course, taken during the third year at the University of Bucharest's Faculty of Mathematics and Computer Science.
+Each homework includes requirements, implementation details, code and image files.